 If you do not have a local church at this time, your tithe should go where you are getting your spiritual nourishment.
 The same is true of some pastors who are being fed spiritually by other ministries.
 Your tithe should go where you’re being fed.
 You should be giving your tithe to the ministry and spiritual covering that feeds you.

 - Tithing releases God’s blessing.
-There is something about God’s children stepping out in faith and trusting him with their commitment to tithing that releases God’s favor and blessing.
+There is something about God’s children stepping out in faith and trusting Him with their commitment to tithing that releases God’s favor and blessing.
 It is not law or a works thing, but faith.
-We are expressing faith by trusting God with our finances, believing He will bless us with the full harvest of our labors.
-God promises us, as we give in faith and obedience, to open the windows of heaven and bless us until there’s no longer room to receive it.
+We are expressing faith by trusting God with our finances and all we have, believing He will bless us with the full harvest of our labors.
+God promises us, as we give in faith and obedience, to open the windows (floodgates) of heaven and bless us until there’s no longer room to receive it.

 - Tithing releases spiritual revelation.
 Jesus said, “If you have not been faithful in the unrighteous mammon (money), who will commit to your trust true riches” (Luke 16:11).
-When we are faithful to God with our tithes and offerings (finances) he begins to open the heavens with spiritual revelation into our hearts, spirits and minds.
+When we are faithful to God with our tithes and offerings (finances) He opens the heavens with spiritual revelation into our hearts, spirits and minds.

 When we withhold the tithe the heavens become brass and the revelation of God scarce.
-It is interesting that when Malachi proclaimed this to Israel concerning the tithe, they failed to obey, and God was silent for 400 years until John the baptist came on the scene.
+It’s interesting that when Malachi prophesied this to Israel concerning the tithe, they failed to obey, and God was silent for 400 years until John the baptist came on the scene.

-The house of God is neglected when the ones He has called cannot devote all their time to the ministry.
-The tithe is what God designated to provide for His house.
+The house of God is neglected when the ones He has called cannot devote all their time to the ministry (Hebrews 5:4).
+The tithe is what God has designated to provide for His house.
 We must begin to obey God and stop allowing His house and those He has called to be neglected.